 By practicing karate, children will be able to learn and practice behaviour that is desirable at home and in social environments.

 Why is karate a good martial arts for kids?

 As karate team members, children experience a sense of belonging.
-They also learn how to move in unison (for example in synchronised performance) or how to move tactically together to achieve and aim (like for example in team sparring).
+They also learn how to move in unison (for example in synchronised performance) and how to move tactically together to achieve and aim (like for example in team sparring).

-Karate kids earn a sense of achievement
+Karate kids earn a sense of achievement: Karate Belts

 The practical aspects of Shitoryu Karatedo are learnt in progressive stages, and even though karate is a never-ending learning curve, children and instructor generally know when they are ready to go through to the next learning stage.
-Children are then invited to be a part of a symbolic examination to commemorate this moment.
+Children at our dojo are invited by Sensei, when they are ready, to be a part of a symbolic examination to commemorate this special moment.

 How can parents contribute?

-The support of parents and family is very important for kids karate education.
+The support of parents and family is very important for kids’ karate education.
 Here are some rules that various sport organisations have recommended that help parents support a learning environment:

-- support the child’s karate attendance, effort and performance;
+- support the child’s karate attendance, effort and performance

-- of course we should all avoid forcing karate participation, as well as avoid emphasising winning or loosing, or reprehending kids for their karate performance.
+- of course we should all avoid forcing karate participation, as well as avoid emphasising winning or loosing, or reprehending kids for their karate performance

-- show appreciation and respect for decisions made by karate coaches, officials and administrators and teach children to do likewise;
+- show appreciation and respect for decisions made by karate coaches, officials and administrators and teach children to do likewise

-- show appreciation for the performance of all other young karate athletes and respect for their guardians;
+- show appreciation for the performance of all other young karate athletes and respect for their guardians

 - encourage children to participate in karate for the enjoyment of it